Clarence Horatius Miller

-Clarence Horatius "Big" Miller (December 18, 1922 – June 9, 1992) was an American jazz and blues singer and bassist, chiefly associated with the Kansas City blues style.
+Clarence Horatius "Big" Miller (December 18, 1922 – June 9, 1992) was an American jazz and blues singer and trombonist, chiefly associated with the Kansas City blues style.

 Biography

 Early years

 Miller was born in Sioux City and grew up in Topeka, Kansas.
 His mother was descended from black slaves and his father was a preacher, of mixed black and Lakota origin.
 He studied the trombone and bass in high school.
 Miller was 193 cm in height (6 ft., 3.5 inches) and weighed more than 115 kilograms (over 250 lb.).
 He acquired the nickname "Big" while playing football as a teenager.

 His proximity to Kansas City influenced his style.
 He joined the Lionel Hampton Orchestra before his first full-time professional job with the Jay McShann Orchestra.
 It was during this time that his vocal talents began to be recognized.
 He won fame as a "blues shouter", a singer whose voice was powerful enough, without microphone amplification, for an auditorium—even with big band accompaniment.
 He also occasionally performed on trombone.

 He was the Fletcher Henderson Reunion Orchestra during the 1950s.
 He recorded for Savoy Records early in his career, including with The Five Pennies as backing musicians.
 His jazz activities also included work with Count Basie and Duke Ellington.

 As a vocalist, Miller first rose to national prominence at the 1958 Newport Jazz Festival where he appeared with a group led by trombonist Bob Brookmeyer.
 This led to a New York session with Brookmeyer's ensemble that was released on a well-reviewed LP, The Kansas City Sound, which has since been re-released on CD.
 After performing with John Hendricks's revue, The Evolution of the Blues, Miller signed with Columbia Records and released several full-length albums, including Big Miller Sings, Twists, Shouts and Preaches (1962).